szTheory/exifcleaner/README.md

 - **X3F** – Sigma/Foveon RAW
 - **XMP** – Extensible Metadata Platform sidecar file

+## Translations

+New translations and corrections to existing translations are welcome!
+See the [Adding a Translation](https://github.com/szTheory/exifcleaner/#adding-a-translation) section.
+Here is the status of current translations:

+- French ❌ needs full review
+- Japanese ✅ by @AKKED
+- Polish ✅ by @m1chu

 ## Development

 Built with [Electron](https://electronjs.org).
 Uses [node-exiftool](https://www.npmjs.com/package/node-exiftool) as a wrapper for [Exiftool](https://exiftool.org/) binaries.
 To see the current list of NPM dependencies, run: